 So which accounting doctoral degree is right for you, a DBA or a PhD?
 Will you be able to continue working while you’re in school?
 What are some of the best programs?
 How long will it take to finish?
 And how much will it all cost?

 Our guide was created to answer questions such as these.
 We will provide an outline of the benefits of obtaining a DBA or PhD in accounting, highlight the top program options for the current year, and explain how pursuing an online doctorate in accounting can enable you to meet your personal and professional commitments while earning your degree.

 Best Online Doctorates in Accounting: 2023 Spotlights

 Several excellent online programs offer DBA and PhD in accounting, but some stand out in terms of learning convenience, student support services, academic quality, and affordability.
 You want to attend a school that provides the greatest return on your academic investment.
-We have identified three outstanding schools and provided a summary of what distinguishes them in these critical areas.
-Keep an eye out for our complete rankings list, which will be released later this year.
+We have identified two outstanding schools and provided a summary of what distinguishes them in these critical areas.

 Northcentral University’s PhD in business administration (PhD-BA) with a specialization in advanced accounting is perfect for anyone looking for the most convenient online PhD possible.
 Northcentral University brings flexible learning by offering several key features in its advanced accounting PhD-BA program.

 All required classes have weekly start dates, so you won’t have to wait until the next term to begin classes.
 You can complete your degree 100% online, without having to leave home.
 There are no group assignments or set lecture times; all classes are offered asynchronously to accommodate every student’s unique schedule.
 This convenient curriculum consists of 60 credits that most students can finish in about four years.
 All professors have doctorates in their respective fields and are available for one-on-one mentoring.